 Although not all colleges accept the CLT, a large number will.
 You can see the complete list of universities that acknowledge the CLT here.

 GED – General Educational Development Test

 The General Educational Development Test (GED) is like a high school completion certificate.

 The GED website says the tested student has American or Canadian high school academic skills.
 This test examines science, reading, writing, mathematics, and social study proficiencies.

 Passing the GED test gives those who do not complete high school or do not meet requirements for a high school diploma the opportunity to earn their high school equivalency credential, also called a high school equivalency development or general equivalency diploma.

 So, the GED is another pathway if you haven’t studied a curriculum with homeschool accreditation.

 Don’t let people scare you by telling you that you need to be studying a program with accreditation.
 Technically no homeschools have accreditation because only institutions can be accredited!

 Today there are so many pathways to college that homeschoolers just need to do a little research to find out how to get in.
 As we’ve delineated in this article, you don’t need homeschooling accreditation to enter college.
-Homeschoolers can easily (1) do their SAT or ACT test and (2) get their parents to write out a list of their subjects enter college that way.
+Homeschoolers can easily (1) do their SAT or ACT and (2) get their parents to write out a list of their subjects enter college that way.
 A portfolio also doesn’t hurt and will put you in good standing with the college.
 If you’re a homeschooler entering college this way, you’ll have something that other school graduates don’t – and that’s life experiences in different areas.
-So, if accreditation is a reason why you’re perhaps fearful of starting homeschooling, I encourage you to not let that stop you!
+So, if accreditation is a reason why you’re perhaps fearful of starting homeschooling, I encourage you not to let that stop you!